-- A copy of the draft plan was posted on the ACRPC website www.acrpc.org for regional review and notice was given during the XXXXX2024 ACRPC full commission meeting as to its availability.
+- A copy of the draft plan was posted on the ACRPC website www.acrpc.org for regional review and notice was given during the May 2024 ACRPC full commission meeting as to its availability.
 Commissioners were asked to review and pass along comments to (Andrew L'Roe) at ACRPC.
 No comments received. - The May 2024 ACRPC newsletter included an announcement that a draft plan was available for public review and comment.
 That draft was posted in the ACRPC office and was available for public input during normal business hours with a comment sheet attached.
-No comments received. - The neighboring Town Clerks of Salisbury, Whiting, Goshen, and Brandon were notified of the posting via e-mail on May 7, 2024.
+No comments received. - The neighboring Town Clerks of Salisbury, Whiting, Goshen, and Brandon were • notified of the posting via e-mail on May 7, 2024.
 The clerks were instructed to share the notice with the select boards, planning commissions and the general public.
 Comments were requested to be sent to Andrew L'Roe at ACRPC.
-No comments were received. - A copy of the draft plan was provided to the State Hazard Mitigation Office for comments on XXXXXX 2024.
-Comments were returned on XXXXXXX 2024. - An updated copy was sent to DEMHS for submission to FEMA on XXXXXXDATE - FEMA Region 1 staff was sent a draft for comment on XXXXXXDATE - FEMA reviewers returned the draft plan XXXXXXDATE for further edits which were completed and the edited plan sent back.
+No comments were received. - A copy of the draft plan was provided to the State Hazard Mitigation Office for • comments on May 21, 2024.
+Comments were returned on June 19, 2024. - An updated copy was sent to SHMO for submission to FEMA on April 15, 2025 - On May 21, 2025 VEM determined the Plan met all applicable FEMA Mitigation • Planning requirements - The Plan was adopted by the Leicester Selectboard on June 2, 2025 •